ianawilson/hangouts-fluid-userscript/README.md

 ## Known Issues

-- First message when a new chat box is created may not notify
+- First message when a new chat box is created may not notify or may notify with dozens of messages
-- Messages you send from other devices or windows will notify for the contact you're chatting with
 - See [DEV-NOTES.md](DEV-NOTES.md) for a full list